Gokulnath-A003/Loan_Acceptance_using_ML/README.md

 # **oneAPI Optimization:**

-  In our relentless pursuit of refining the loan acceptance prediction model, we've seamlessly integrated the k-Nearest Neighbors (kNN) algorithm using the oneAPI oneDAL —an extension of the Intel® Data Analytics Acceleration Library (DAAL).
-This strategic incorporation of oneDAL elevates the performance of our model, harnessing the power of accelerated computations for efficient kNN operations.
+  In our relentless pursuit of refining the loan acceptance prediction model, we've seamlessly integrated the Decision tree algorithm using the oneAPI oneDAL —an extension of the Intel® Data Analytics Acceleration Library (DAAL).
+This strategic incorporation of oneDAL elevates the performance of our model, harnessing the power of accelerated computations for efficient DT operations.
 By leveraging oneAPI oneDAL, our model not only benefits from enhanced parallel processing capabilities but also signifies our commitment to utilizing cutting-edge technologies for optimal predictive accuracy in the domain of loan acceptance prediction.
 This integration exemplifies our dedication to staying at the forefront of advancements in data analytics and ensuring that our model operates efficiently and effectively in real-world scenarios.

 # **Optimization result:**